CM-11 Brave Tiger: Design

-In 1988, two prototypes were finished and 450 CM-11 were ordered to built.
-The M60A3 hull was procured from the United States in 1987, and the M48A3 turret and the M68A1 105mm main cannon was produced by the Army Ordnance Maintenance and Development Center.
-The commander's turret was procured from Israel with an M2 Browning 12.7mm (.50 caliber) machine gun, the loader operates an M240 7.62mm machine gun, the coaxial machine gun is also an M240.
+In 1988, two prototypes were finished and 450 CM-11 were ordered to be built.
+The M60A3 hull was procured from the United States in 1987, and the M48A3 turret and the M68A1 105mm main cannon was supplied by the Army Ordnance Maintenance and Development Center.
+The commander's Israel-made low-profile Urdan cupola was mounted with an M2 Browning 12.7mm (.50 caliber) machine gun, the loader operates an M240 7.62mm machine gun, the coaxial machine gun is also an M240.
 Both sides of the turret have a M239 smoke grenade launcher mounted, like the M60A3 tank.

 Advantages

 The greatest features and advantages of the CM-11 are that it has the same level of digital/analog hybrid ballistic calculator as the M1A1 Abrams; it has a two-dimensional sighting and gun stabilization system, more complete than the M60A3's one-dimensional stabilizing device; combining the AN/VSG-2 thermal imager, AN/VVS-2 Image Intensifier, AN/GVS-5 Nd-YAG laser rangefinder, allowing the CM-11 to have fire-on-the-move and night combat capabilities.
 It also has the highest probability of first-round hit compared to all other ROCA tanks.